cjgribel/eduxEngine/docs/design/Terrain.md

 - `HeaderComponent.chunk_tag` is an old remnant and should not be treated as the long-term terrain metadata mechanism
 - some lower-level engine APIs can still mutate entities without going through editor command policy; terrain safety currently focuses on the editor-facing mutation paths
 - terrain material transfer currently assumes the source terrain material follows the normal imported `MaterialAsset -> GpuMaterialAsset` child relationship
+- cooked terrain render assets currently depend on the source terrain import package remaining present, because materials/textures are shared rather than duplicated
+- terrain chunk UV generation is currently chunk-local and normalized to `0..1`, which breaks authored tiled UV density across cooked chunks
+- Assimp/Maya UV transform or placed-texture repeat settings are not part of the current terrain cook contract

 ## Command Integrity
 Generated terrain batches can still be loadable through commands without threatening command queue integrity, but only if we keep the semantics strict.